 Seroma is an accumulation of fluid at a surgical site.
 If a significant fluid accumulation occurs under the skin graft at the donor site, it can cause loss of part of all of the graft.
 Removal of this fluid can be performed in the office.

 Graft Failure: Portions, or rarely all, of the graft at the donor site can appear to “slough” from the wound.
 In this case, the graft is no longer adherent to the wound bed, and it loses its blood supply, resulting in the loss of that portion of the graft.
 Small portions of graft loss are not uncommon and usually heal well with the appropriate wound care.
 If there are small open areas, due to partial graft loss, antibiotic ointment (Neosporin or Bacitracin) can be applied to these areas.

 Wound Healing Problems can show up as separation of the wound edges at the surgical site.
 This can be caused by a variety of factors, and is usually a problem that can be managed by dressing changes and wound care.
 Keep the area clean with soap and water and place a gauze dressing over the area to keep the area dry.
 Most, if not all, of these open wounds heal with time and care.
-Contact Dr. Crane or Chen to discuss further if needed.
+Contact Dr. Crane to discuss further if needed.

 - Avoid Constipation: Lack of activity postoperatively, as well as narcotic pain medications, can contribute to constipation.
 Take a Stool Softener for the first month after surgery.
 Use Prune Juice regularly, as needed.
 Miralax may be used.